-Over the years PondPro 2000 has been trusted by thousands of customer as the only one-step solution to repair pond liner leaks.
+Over the years PondPro 2000 has been trusted by thousands of customers as the only one-step solution to repair pond liner leaks.
 If you are a do-it-yourself type of person and are looking for a significantly easier method to fix your pond liner leak you have found it.
-Your existing pond liner can be coated once with PondPro 2000 and immediately your leak is fixed.
-Seventy five percent of pond liners are EPDM and the balance PVC.
-PondPro2000 is epdm as well but in 100% liquid EPDM allowing it during the "curing" or drying process to find its way into the small superficial cracks and crevices to seal off pond liner leaks.
-This is one step process for all pre-formed pond liners.
+Your existing pond liner can be coated with PondPro 2000 and immediately your leak is fixed.
+Seventy five percent of pond liners are EPDM and the balance PVC (sorry pondpro will not work on PVC ).
+PondPro2000 is 100% Butyl Liquid Rubber allowing it during the "curing" or drying process to find its way into the small superficial cracks and crevices to seal off pond liner leaks.
 Once the product is dry it forms a seamless membrane.
-Pond liners do not have the resilience like the liquid epdm does.
-For example, it will not break down like traditional pre-formed pond liners since it is both UV and ozone resistant.
+If you have any folds in your liner be sure to straighten them out so the product can dry.

-There have been several products over the years that have been used to repair pond liner leaks; however, they have been temporary fixes at best.
+There have been several products over the years that have been used to repair pond liner leaks; pond linerhowever, they have been temporary fixes at best.
 First is patching and glue.
-Unfortunately many times the edges will fray and will peal up.
+Unfortunately, many times the edges will fray and will peal up.
 Once that occurs it exposes the glue that will lose adhesion.
 Spray on applications from an aerosol can also have been attempted but again a very short-term fix.